 By Julie Jaggernath

 No matter how you look at #theDress, whether you see #BlackandBlue or #WhiteandGold - the real question is does it fit your budget?
 Before you pull out the plastic and make an emotional rather than a financial choice to part with your cash, here are 4 smart money management tips that are black, blue, white and gold.
-You can also think of these as 4 pillars of good money management.
+You can also think of these as 4 key factors of good money management.

 |The look of the original dress minus the jacket.
 Source: Roman Originals||